 oh that was my flute you heard, Wacoba, calling come to the willows

-neither wind nor bird rustled the lupine blooms
+neither wind nor bird rustled the lupine blooms, that was my blood you heard

 answer your garments hem, whispering whispering through the grasses